Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Gather volatile memory from the compromised EC2 instance.
 Suspend the compromised EC2 instance from the Auto Scaling group.
 Then take a snapshot of the compromised EC2 instance.
 - [ ] Take a snapshot of the compromised EC2 instance.
 Suspend the compromised EC2 instance from the Auto Scaling group.
 Then gather volatile memory from the compromised EC2 instance.
 - [x] Move the compromised EC2 instance to an isolated subnet that has a network ACL that has no inbound rules or outbound rules.
-- [ ] Replace the existing security group that is attached to the compromised EC2 instance.
-With a new security group that has no inbound rules or outbound rules.
+- [ ] Replace the existing security group that is attached to the compromised EC2 instance with a new security group that has no inbound rules or outbound rules.

 ### You need to create a policy and apply it for just an individual user.
 How could you accomplish this in the right way?